dain20000222/Author_verification/BERT_README.md

 - Minjun Choi

 ## Project Overview
 This project is part of the COMP34812 coursework, focusing on the Authorship Verification (AV) task.
-We employ deep learning-based approaches underpinned by transformer architectures, specifically using a BERT model to determine if two text sequences are written by the same author.
+We employ deep learning-based approaches underpinned by transformer architectures, specifically using a DistilBERT model to determine if two text sequences are written by the same author.

 ## Attrubution
 ### Data Sources